dsp2003/clef/README.md

 + "CLeF - UG 2015-03-23 Nightly", if you have Nightly release between UG 2-670 and 2-673 up till The March 23

-+ "CLeF - SG 2015-04-09 Nightly", if you have Nightly release UG 2-673 from March 26 and up
++ "CLeF - SG 2015-04-09 Nightly", if you have Nightly release SG 1 from April 9 and up

 + "CLeF - Cheats", if you hate the restrictions which were imposed on us by Chucklefish and want to loot everything in the scripted worlds ;)